gvwilson/sensibleadventures/coriandel/coriandel.md

 He picked up another pistachio.
 "Not it isn't," he said softly, his mind obviously elsewhere.

 Soft-soled shoes scuffed the stones behind me.
 The emir straightened up.
+"Well?
-"Well?" he barked.
-"Do you have her?"
+Do you have the Bantangui woman?"

-"No, Grace."
+"No, Your Grace."
 I didn't turn to look at the speaker.
 "The madwoman's houseman went to her seeking help for his mistress.
 She and her maid chose poison."

 "Of course they did."
 The prince sighed.
 "Do what you need to, then prepare their bodies with all honors.
 We'll make a gift of them for the ambassador."

-"Grace."
+"Your Grace."
 Soft steps receded.
 What had that all been about?
 Nothing to do with me, whatever it was.
-Madwomen and poison---that was someone else's story.
+Madwomen and Bantangui taking poison---that was someone else's story.

 The emir sat brooding on his throne.
 One tiddle tum tum, two tiddle tum tum...
 At twenty, I cleared my throat.
 The guard on my right elbowed me, but the emir looked up.
 "What?
 Oh, yes.
 You're free to go."
 He waved a hand.
 "Royal leniency, lucky this time, have your eyes if you ever do it again, et cetera.
 You'll want to check in on your teacher, I imagine."

-"Yes, highness.
+"Yes, Your Grace.
 Thank you."

 He waved his hand again.
 Taking that as their cue, the guards saluted.
 Taking that as mine, I bowed my head and turned to go.